rvinas/nnn/nnn/examples/README.md

 ![alt text](a_aprox_b_boundaries.png "Classifier boundaries for A > B")

-*Figure 5: Classifier boundaries for A aprox B using a neural network with a hidden layer.
-This is what we get after unfolding out transparent sheet.*
+*<p style="text-align: center;">Figure 5: Classifier boundaries for A aprox B using a neural network with a hidden layer.
+This is what we get after unfolding out transparent sheet.</p>*